cairn-monnaie/cel/README.md

  27. **Change password type configuration**

       For now, the application sets up password lengths straight in the source code, and is not customizable.
-If you want to change them,you will have to modify the source code in the UserValidation class (\Cairn\UserBundle\Validator\UserValidator) and use exactly the same values.
+If you want to change them, you will have to modify the source code in the UserValidation class (\Cairn\UserBundle\Validator\UserValidator) and use exactly the same values.

      _Access : System (top tab) / User Configuration(bold in left menu) / Password types_
      * Click on login password
      * password length :  8 to 25
-     * Disallow obvious password :  check
+     * Disallow obvious password :  uncheck
-     * Avoid repeated passwords : check
+     * Avoid repeated passwords : uncheck
      * Expires after : 100 years (we don't deal with password expiration)
      * Click save
  28. **Configure group of global administrators**